ethereum/portal-network-specs/beacon-chain/sync-gossip.md

 >  This specification is a work-in-progress and should be considered preliminary.

 ## Overview
 A beacon chain client could sync committee to perform [state updates](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/sync-protocol.md).
-The data object [LightClientSkipSyncUpdate](skip-sync-network) allows a client to quickly sync to a reasonably recent header.
+The data object [LightClientSkipSyncUpdate](skip-sync-network) allows a client to quickly sync to a recent header with the appropriate sync committee.
 Once the client establishes a recent header, it could sync to other headers by processing [LightClientUpdates](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/sync-protocol.md#lightclientupdate).
 These two data types allow a client to stay up-to-date with the beacon chain.

-These two data types are placed into separate gossip topics.
-A light client make find-content requests on `skip-sync-network` at start of the sync to get a reasonably recent beacon chain header.
+These two data types are placed into separate sub-networks.
+A light client make find-content requests on `skip-sync-network` at start of the sync to get a header with the same `SyncCommittee` object as in the current sync period.
 The client uses messages in the gossip topic `bc-light-client-update` to advance its header.

 The gossip topics described in this document is part of a [proposal](https://ethresear.ch/t/a-beacon-chain-light-client-proposal/11064) for a beacon chain light client.